vinayakmishra4/DS-ML-COURSE/SQL/Data-Cleaning/Outliers/Outliers.md

 # ⚙️ General Workflow

-A typical outlier detection workflow includes:
+A typical outlier detection workflow consists of:

 1. Collect the dataset.
-2. Explore the data.
+2. Explore and understand the data.
 3. Calculate descriptive statistics.
 4. Detect potential outliers.
-5. Analyze the cause.
+5. Investigate the cause.
-6. Decide how to handle them.
+6. Choose an appropriate handling method.
 7. Validate the cleaned dataset.

 ---

-# 🧹 How to Handle Outliers
+# 🧹 Handling Outliers

-There is no single correct approach.
+There is no universal solution for handling outliers.

-The right strategy depends on the business problem and the quality of the data.
+The best approach depends on both the data and the business requirements.

 ## 🗑️ Remove Outliers

-Remove outliers when they result from:
+Remove outliers when they are caused by:

-- Data entry mistakes
+- Incorrect data entry
 - Measurement errors
+- Invalid observations
 - Duplicate records
-- Invalid observations

 ---

 ## 🔄 Replace Outliers

-Instead of removing them, they can be replaced using:
+Instead of removing them, outliers can be replaced using:

 - Mean
 - Median